Skip to contents

 Method print()

-Print a concise summary of the engine.
+Print a concise summary of the engine, including the SQL dialect, default schema, and connection status.

 Usage